Tel: 1300 307 877

 Some products that may cause allergic contact dermatitis are:

 Natural plant and animal products may cause a skin reaction in some people.
 Sawdust from some varieties of wood and natural oils used in perfume are some of the plant products that may cause a reaction.

 Sometimes the skin may be affected by chemicals used to process natural products - such as the dyes in leather, fur, wool and cotton, and preservatives in cosmetics, creams and ointments.

 Different people will react differently to each substance, and some workers may not be affected by them at all.

 Some irritating substances will have an immediate and obvious effect on the skin.
 Other substances could be used regularly for a long time before the skin begins to react.
 After the first reaction occurs, dermatitis will develop fairly quickly each time there is contact with that substance.

 As well as causing pain or discomfort, dermatitis in some cases can result in long periods away from work.
 At times the same work cannot be resumed because the person has become sensitised to the substance.

-Employees are required by law to protect themselves by following the employer's safe work practices and using the PPE provided.
+Workers are required by law to protect themselves by following the PCBU’s safe work practices and using the PPE provided.

 Wash hands with a mild soap and water, and then dry them thoroughly after work.
 Use a cleanser made from vegetable oil to remove grease or other substances that will not come off with soap and water.
 Some barrier creams applied before work may make it easier to remove substances that tend to stick to the skin or provide some protection from wet work.

 If you suspect that you have contact dermatitis, see your doctor.
 Early treatment is important for best results.
-Speak with your safety and health representative and employer about how to overcome the problem and make the place safe.
+Speak with your health and safety representative and PCBU about how to overcome the problem and make the workplace safe.